hlian/hao.codes/_posts/2015-02-25-profunctors.md

       dimap :: (a -> b) -> (c -> d) -> p b c -> p a d
       ```

+The law is important, so let's restate it here: `dimap` distributes
+over function composition, where `f . g` splits into `g` and `f`
+whereas `h . i` splits into `h` and `i` (the other order).
+Presumably
+the functor laws combined with the first definition yields that type
+signature?[^messy] It is opaque to me at the moment, though

 [^messy]: Messy authorial thought process here: Hask is the category where objects are Haskell types and the morphism from object _A_ to object _B_ is _A_ → _B_.
 And Hask<sup>op</sup> × Hask is also a category. `p` must be the functor from Hask<sup>op</sup> × Hask to Hask [laws and all] and ... so `p b c` and `p a d` must be the "destination" of that functor?
 The laws for `p` must imply and is implied by the law for `dimap` in that typeclass?
 I have a shaky knowledge of those laws and I don't know duals. ([Hask<sup>op</sup> is the "dual" of Hask.)

 [sigfpe]: http://blog.sigfpe.com/2011/07/profunctors-in-haskell.html
 [d]: http://en.wikipedia.org/wiki/Dual_%28category_theory%29

-However, I think I have stumbled upon an interesting insight: you can
+However, I think I have stumbled upon a metaphorical conceit that you
-understand profunctors without understanding category theory.
-You can
+can use to understand profunctors without understanding category
-draw out this little painting instead.
+theory.
+You can draw out this little painting instead.

 ## A portrait of a profunctor as a young artist

+Promise: no category theory, no duals, no mention of functors.

-A type constructor `p` with kind `* -> * -> *` is a profunctor iff
+Say you have a type constructor `p` with kind `* -> * -> *` and a
-whenever you have a function `a -> b` and a function `c -> d` and a
-value `p b c` as depicted here
+function `a -> b` and a function `c -> d` and a value `p b c` as
+depicted here.

 ```
 a -------> b